P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 INSTALLING YOUR LAMPS

-It should also be stressed, how important it is to ensure your double ended lamps are installed properly.
+It should also be stressed, how important it is to ensure your double-ended lamps are installed properly.
 Most HID luminaires on the market, that use double-ended lamps, use the same lamp holder brackets.
 It is incredibly important that the lamp is installed in the correct orientation and that the lamp holders are fully closed when you’re installing the lamp.
 If they’re not, you will end up with a loose connection which could lead to arcing.
-Again, you can check out video instructions on how to do this or download the pdf instructions from the resources section of our website.
-Make sure your maintenance crew are trained on how to properly replace the lamps.
+Again, you can check out video instructions on how to do this or download the PDF instructions from the resources section of our website.
+Make sure your maintenance crew is trained on how to properly replace the lamps.

-When you’re replacing lamps, you should also always ensure the new lamps are compatible with your luminaires to ensure you’re not risking the safety of, or damage to your luminaires.
+When you’re replacing lamps, you should also always confirm the new lamps are compatible with your luminaires to ensure you’re not risking the safety of or damage to lights.
 For example, older versions of our NXT products can only accommodate HPS lamps, whereas the most current version can accommodate both HPS and MH DE lamps.
-Should you install a MH lamp in one of the older products, then you’re quite likely going to cause your ballast to fail.
+Should you install an MH lamp in one of the older products, then you’re quite likely going to cause your ballast to fail.
 You should check the product labels on your luminaires for the lamp types they can accommodate.
-Ideally, you can purchase your lamps through your luminaire manufacturer to ensure they’re compatible, but you should at least check with them before purchasing new lamps from other suppliers since not all lamps are created equal.
+Ideally, you can purchase your lamps through your light manufacturer to ensure they’re compatible, but you should at least check with them before purchasing new lamps from other suppliers since not all lamps are created equal.

-You should also always allow for at least 15 minutes before restarting an HID lamp once you’ve turned it off, to allow for the gasses in the lamp and the electronic components of the ballast/driver to return to room temperature.
+You should also always allow for at least 15 minutes before restarting an HID lamp once you’ve turned it off, to let the gasses in the lamp and the electronic components of the ballast/driver return to room temperature.
 This will help to maintain the useful life of the lamp.

 CLEANING YOUR REFLECTORS